grafana/grafana/docs/sources/developers/plugins/signing.md

 ## Verifying a plugin

-When Grafana starts up it discover which plugins to load.
-For each plugin it verifies the authenticity of it, whether to load it or not based on the state of the plugin signature.
+When Grafana starts it discovers plugins to load.
+For each discovered plugin it verifies the authenticity of it, and then decides whether to load it or not based on the state of the plugin signature:

 1. If plugin is a core plugin built into Grafana, plugin signature is `internal`.
 1. If no _MANIFEST.txt_ file is found, plugin signature is `unsigned`.